guildxyz/guild-network/README.md

 ```

 Here, the `chainType` can be set to `Local`, `Development`, or `Live`.
 The
-difference between these is that when the type is `Local` or `Development` ,
+difference between these is that when the type is `Local` or `Development`,
-the chain starts with pre-funded accounts that can interact with the
+the chain starts with pre-funded accounts that can interact with the network.
-network.
-The `Live` type doesn't provide pre-funded accounts.
-You
+The `Live` type doesn't provide pre-funded accounts by default, you need to set
-may set the `name` and `id` fields if you want but note that the
+it manually.
+You may set the `name` and `id` fields if you want but note that
-`id` field determines where the chain data will be located on on your
+the `id` field determines where the chain data will be located on on your
 computer.
-For example if `id = hello`, then the node database,
+For example if `id = hello`, then the node database, keystore, and
-keystore, and other network-related stuff will be located in
+other network-related stuff will be located in `/tmp/mynode/hello`, unless
-`/tmp/mynode/hello`.
-Therefore, make sure that the `aura` and
+specified otherwise when starting a live node.
+Therefore, make sure that the
-`grandpa` keys are saved under `/tmp/mynode/hello/keystore`,
+`aura` and `grandpa` keys are saved under `/tmp/mynode/hello/keystore`,
 otherwise you won't be able to validate and produce blocks.
+Generally there's
-Generally there's only two fields that definitely require
+only two fields that definitely require modification.
-modification.

 The `aura` field needs to contain all `SS58` addresses of the Sr25519 keys
 generated in the previous steps: